ahmedelgabri/dotfiles/readme.md

 For setting up development environment on new Macs.

 *Disclaimer:* I'm new to this stuff, so if you want to use it, use it on your own risk.
-The `source/` folder is not stable, don't use any of the files inside.

 You are welcome to give tips on how can I improve this.